gvwilson/sensibleadventures/coriandel/coriandel.md

 "Yeah.
 There's this girl, and---"

-"His Highness takes a dim view of wild oaths, Armsmaster.
+"His Grace takes a dim view of wild oaths, Armsmaster.
 And I don't mean, those of us who serve him take a dim view.
 He dislikes them personally.
 They complicate governance."

 "Is that so?
 My, my...
 I'll have to remember that.
 Anyway, like I was saying,